GaryDou/paw-patrol-simulation/README.md

 ---

 ## License 📜
-This project is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND)** license.

-### You are free to:
-- **View and share** the project as-is, with attribution.

-### You may not:
-- **Modify** the project.
-- **Use** the project for commercial purposes.
-- **Redistribute** the project or any derivative works.

-For more details, see the [Creative Commons License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-Paw Patrol for Penguins © 2025 by Zhenyao Dou is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International
+Paw Patrol for Penguins © 2025 by Zhenyao Dou is licensed under CC BY-NC-ND 4.0.
+For more information, visit the [Creative Commons License page](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ---